James Franco’s Brother Marries Alison Brie: Check Out Her Engagement Ring!

 James Franco’s brother and Alison Brie have always been very private about their relationship, so it’s kind of a miracle that the media even found out about their wedding and engagement rings.

 In fact, Franco and Alison Brie have rarely stepped out together.
 Last year they even walked the red carpet at the Met Gala separately.
-But James Franco’s brother and Alison Brie don’t fully avoid one another publicly, as the just-married lovebirds sat next to each other in the front row at Paris’s Dior Homme Spring/Summer 2016 fashion show last June.
+However, James Franco’s brother and Alison Brie don’t fully avoid one another publicly, as the just-married lovebirds sat next to each other in the front row at Paris’s Dior Homme Spring/Summer 2016 fashion show last June.

 In 2013, one year into their relationship, Franco and Alison Brie co-starred in a hilarious sketch for Funny or Die called Dream Girl.